AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 **Creational patterns**:

 - **Class**:
   - **Factory method**: Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+It lets a class defer instantiation to subclasses.
 - **Object**:
   - **Abstract factory**: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
   - **Builder**: Separate the construction of a complex object from its representation so